autowarefoundation/open-ad-kit-docs/docs/start-guide/installation/boot-ewaol.md

 You need to use SSD enclosure case to flash yocto image to M.2 SSD directly.

-## Get yocto image

-1. Build yocto image with EWAOL by following the instructions [Getting started with EWAOL](getting-started.md), or Download the image from the website to your host machine;
-   - [AVA Developer Platform Downloads – I-Pi SMARC](https://www.ipi.wiki/pages/download-ava-developer-platform) (:white_check_mark: `Yocto with SOAFEE` is preferred.)

 ## Flash yocto image

 Remove M.2 SSD from AVA platform and flash yocto image to it directly.